 The Elephant Protection Trust is a registered Trust in Kenya.

 In partnership with Wildlife Works, The Elephant Protection Trust raises funds to support the 100+ rangers who protect a vital area of 500,000 acres between Tsavo East and West National Parks called The Kasigau Wildlife Corridor.
-There are over 11,000 elephants and other endangered species in the Tsavo Conservation Area that are threatened by human-wildlife conflict.
+There are over 11,000 elephants and other endangered species in our eco system threatened by human-wildlife conflict.